XaQshunR/badwolvesgaming.com/_pages/hosting/hosting.md

 # Supported Games/Applications

 {% include gallery id="supported" caption="Just **some** of our supported games and applications, feel free to reach out on Discord if you don't see what you're looking for here.
 There's a good chance we can get your game up and running." layout="third" %}

+## How it works

+Bad Wolves Gaming provides and maintains the web management interface, and provides a number of nodes for hosting game servers.
+We also provide PanelBot, a Discord bot, that allows you to manage your server from Discord.

+Members are also encouraged to host nodes of their own to help contribute to the hosting platform.
+If you are interested in hosting a node, please reach out to us on Discord, and we will help you get set up.